Moon Time & The Porch Public House

 Any local will tell you Moon Time is a very casual, comfortable place to hang out.
 It’s like its own community.
-There are customers who have been going there for more than 20 years who are still seeing the same staff who has been working there nearly or just as long.
+There are customers who have been going there for 20 years, who are still seeing the same staff who has been working there nearly or just as long.

 Friends and owners John Grollmus and Brad Fosseen have seen to it, since day one, that Moon Time gives their guests consistency.
 Offering great food at a reasonable price, paired with excellent service and a familiar face has always been their goal.
 Guests get what they have come to expect.

 The menu, from the start, has featured unique and upscale pub food bringing a variety of items from many different cultures together, paired with a carefully selected 19 beer handles and a wide variety of wines, which complement the food.

 John and Brad care about the success of their restaurants, but even more importantly, they care about their employees.
 They are not blind to the realities of life, and it is important to them to take care of those who work for them.
 That is just one reason they try to pay better than any other restaurant in the area.